luketudge/introduction-to-programming/content/extras/glossary.md

 To 'call' a [function](#function) simply means to run that function and make it do its work.
 The [syntax](#syntax) for calling a function is to place parentheses `()` after the function name, and optionally to place any input [arguments](#argument) inside the parentheses.

 (See the entry on [functions](#function) for an example of a 'function call'.)

+## client

+A computer, or a program on a computer, that sends out a request over the internet for some information, is called a 'client'.
+The computer at the other end of the internet connection that supplies the requested information is called the '[server](#server)'.
+The most common client application on a personal computer is a web browser like Firefox or Chrome.

 ## coercion